Thursday, 31 January 2013

 The trouble is that James has realised this and has now banned me from booking any holidays until I redecorate at least two rooms!
 Today I asked him to book some flights to France at Easter and he cunningly replied "Get the lounge decorated first!"
 So there was nothing else for it - I have contacted an interior designer and we are meeting next week.
 Let the redecorating commence!

-Tuesday 22 January 2013
+Tuesday, 22 January 2013

 James' Birthday

 We celebrated James' 51st birthday this evening with a nice tea, cake and presents.
 For tea I tried to recreate the delicious gnocchi dish I had at the Hilton Doubletree in London recently; the sauce included sun dried tomatoes, broad beans and sliced salami.
 It turned out very nice although James thought that a chunkier Italian sausage would have been better.
 Then we had birthday cake with two number candles; a five and a one.
 James had already seen the candles lying on a shelf earlier which reduced the element of surprise.
 We all sang Happy Birthday and Jamie phoned to wish him a Happy Birthday too.
 The boys clubbed together to buy him a Game of Thrones box set, which pleased him greatly.
 My present to him was a photography tutorial in a few weeks time in Glencoe with Colin Prior, a photographer whose mountain photographs James likes very much.
 They will set off from Glasgow at 5.30 a.m. so that they can be on the mountains in time for dawn!
-Then They will have lunch in Ballachulish before they head home.
+Then they will have lunch in Ballachulish before they head home.
 James seemed very happy with this although he says that he will need to practise using his SLR camera again because he has been getting into the habit of using it on automatic.
 James popped over to see Grandma then we sat down to have some cake and watch an episode of Game of Thrones.
 I think that James has had a pleasant birthday.

-Monday 21 January 2013
+Monday, 21 January 2013

 Bath balls

 Having disappointed myself by not going to the gym after work I decided to have an early night.
 After all, I reasoned, if I was too tired to besport myself in the gym then I should get some extra sleep.
 And so here I am tucked up in bed at half past nine reading my book and blogging.
 Jack cat is lying on my legs, hopefully out of affection but also I suspect because my hot bath has made me a super source of heat.
 Baths are one of the pleasures of my life; they have to be exactly the right temperature and I enjoy using bubble baths or bath balls to produce clouds of lovely scents.
 My favourite bath-time smells include citrus and roses and of course freesia.
 In the old days I liked nothing better than sipping a cool glass of Sauvignon Blanc while enjoying a hot bath; nowadays a coffee will suffice.
-Over the last few weeks I have been using some Lush bath balls which were my Christmas present from David.
+Over the last few weeks I have been using some Lush bath balls which were my Christmas present from Davie.
 They are truly amazing; the one I used tonight was a deep pink with little petals in it.
 And the best one had to be a few days ago - it turned the water in the bath dark blue, flecked with gold!
 Gorgeous!
 Anyway I'm going to read a bit more of my book now; after vowing that I would only read one volume of Proust per year because it's just too intense, I changed my mind and have been reading nothing else since the New Year!
 I'm now on the last volume, "Finding Time Again".
 As I have said before, I both love and hate Proust!
 I wish I had someone to discuss him with, but James and the boys now refuse to listen to me talk about it!

-Sunday 20 January 2013
+Sunday, 20 January 2013

 Domesticity